b-charles/pigs/config/README.md

 }
 ```

 The module can also be used to define some values for unit tests.
-When using the function `SetEnvForTests`, a special component is created using the given map as a configuration source and defined in the test scope.
-The method should be called in the fixture (before tests) of unit tests, and the method `ioc.ClearTests` should be called to clear the definitions.
+When using the function `SetTest`, a special component is created using the given map as a configuration source and defined in the test scope.
+That component will be automatically deleted after the call of `ioc.CallInjected`, so the method should be called in a fixture (before tests) of unit tests.

 #### Environment variables